GEGlobalResearch/DARPA-ASKE-TA1/ModelsFromText/README.md

 7. Run `./startServicesModelsFromText.sh` to start all the relevant text extraction services.

+## Validation and Example Usage ##

-8. The services will be running if you are able to access its [API documentation](http://localhost:4200/darpa/aske/ui/)
+1. The services will be running if you are able to access its [API documentation](http://localhost:4200/darpa/aske/ui/)

-9. Log files for the services can be found under `logs/`.
+2. Log files for the services can be found under `logs/`.

-10. Start a jupyter notebook `jupyter notebook`.
+3. Start a jupyter notebook `jupyter notebook`.

-11. Example usage for text-extraction APIs and overview in each service can be found in the following notebook `api-example-code/text_to_triples_client.ipynb`
+4. Example usage for text-extraction APIs and overview in each service can be found in the following notebook `api-example-code/text_to_triples_client.ipynb`

-(Tip: If you are behind a firewall, make sure your proxies are set correctly)
+(Tip: If you are behind a firewall, make sure your proxies are set correctly.
+Running into problems?
+Open an [issue](https://github.com/GEGlobalResearch/DARPA-ASKE-TA1/issues))